bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 Paul wrote "whatever things were written before were written for our learning..."
 (Romans 15:4a) speaking about the old law.
-There are many things that one can learn from the old law including: what sin is, the genealogy of the Messiah, why we needed a messiah in the first place, and also the nature of God.
-If God is always the same (Malachi 3:6, James 1:17), one might expect to see God's attitude toward worship in the old law.
+There are many things that one can learn from the old law including: what sin is, the genealogy of the Messiah, why we needed a Messiah in the first place, and also the nature of God.

-Throughout the law and the prophets, **worship was of utmost importance**.
+If God is always the same (Malachi 3:6, James 1:17), one might expect to see God's Throughout the law and the prophets, **worship was of utmost importance**.
 In fact, the whole book of Leviticus is dedicated to the tribe of Levite - the priestly tribe (Deut 21:5).
 This book which is separated into 27 chapters in the English bible includes very specific laws regarding how they were to worship, how the priests were to prepare for the rites mentioned [ie sacrifices], as well as examples of worship that was not pleasing to God.

 Whilst reading through the book of Leviticus, it becomes utterly clear that God demanded very specific tasks in worship toward Him.
 For example, Leviticus 3 details how a peace offering was to